nhandali/becoming-legend/README.md

 By: Nolan Handali, Aleksander Dash, Franklin Jia

-Due to the large codebase, we will highlight where the most important sections are that contain the relevant code written by the members of this CS229 project team.
+Due to the large codebase, we will highlight where the most important sections are that contain the relevant code written by the members of this CS229 and CS221 project team.
 All paths are relative to the current working directory, which should be /becoming-legend.
 We will indicate where and which file to look at.
 Then we will indicate the functions to pay attention to, and then we will describe why it's relevant.

+Testing:
+To set up the environment, run pip3 install -r requirements.txt from /fireplace-master Then, to see some output, navigate to /fireplace-master/tests.
+Currently, the test we wrote is set up to do td-learning, but you can change that at line 874 in /fireplace-master/fireplace/utils.py by returning which player to return.
+Then, to see output, go to /fireplace-master/fireplace/logging.py and change debug level to DEBUG.
+Then, simply run python3 full_game.py [num_games] where the optional parameter is the number of games to run.
+At the end, the program will output the winrate over those number of games.

 Navigating the Framework:
 1. Look inside of /fireplace-master/tests/full_game.py.